How mini-LED displays benefit content creators: A look at the MSI Creator 17 — the world's first laptop with a mini-LED display

 However, OLED, with all its benefits of high brightness and deepest possible blacks, is not without competition.
 New display technologies such as micro-LED and mini-LED are coming to rival OLED in terms of both cost and performance.
 While micro-LED is also a self-emitting technology similar to OLED, it has a niche use-case for now and is prohibitively expensive.

 This is where mini-LED comes in.
 Mini-LED can be considered as the next step technology between the traditional LCD and micro-LED with features that are comparable or even better than OLED in many aspects.
 With several devices set to transition to mini-LED displays in the coming years, we will look at how this new display technology can benefit users, especially content creators.

-We will also discuss about the MSI Creator 17, which is the first mini-LED laptop in the market and take a look at its display prowess that has won it the "Digital Imaging or Photography" award at CES 2020.
+We will also talk about the MSI Creator 17, which is the first mini-LED laptop on the market, and we will take a look at its display prowess that won it the "Digital Imaging or Photography" award at CES 2020.

 What is a mini-LED display?

 Traditional liquid crystal displays (LCDs) use LED backlighting to light-up pixels either from behind or from the screen edges.
 The LEDs used in conventional displays are about 1000 microns in size in average.
 Therefore, only several hundred (~400 LEDs in 15.6-inches) can be accommodated in a typical laptop display.
 The larger the LED size the more is the area of the panel that is occupied per LED.
 This poses problems with local dimming, slow response times, and poor energy efficiency.
 Though modern LED displays have improved on these aspects, they still don't match self-emissive OLEDs in terms of viewing angles, contrast, brightness, or black levels.